nikitavoloboev/data/knowledge/things-I-want-to-learn.md

 - javascript and web development
 	- for making web applications
 - math
 	- for improving and expanding my thinking
+- music
+	- learning to play the guitar